lgrn/lgrn.github.io/content/p/trusted-gpg.md

 deb https://my.repository.com/debian distribution component
 ```

-When adding a new repository, you would typically curl and pipe the a
+When adding a new repository the "old" way, you would typically curl and
-keyfile to `apt-key add`, which would add it to `trusted.gpg`, making it
+pipe the a keyfile to `apt-key add`, which would add it to
-a trusted key for every configured repo.
+`trusted.gpg`, making it a trusted key for every configured repo.

 ```
 # NEW WAY